RW-FPGA-devel-Team/Videopac-G7000/README.md

 * **Wilco2009** For the SD-cart for the real console and for helping with hardware internals and tricks.

 ## Some ROMS.
- You can download almost all the console roms from the [René van dem Enden](http://www.ozyr.com/rene/VP_O2-roms777.zip) site.
+*  You can download almost all the console roms from the [René van dem Enden](http://www.ozyr.com/rene/VP_O2-roms777.zip) site.
 This .zip file contains 220 games and is 765 kB.
+* Also the **wilco2009** SD collection [here](https://1drv.ms/u/s!Avo9sa7McTNBjbJPgZ2FjR_3bj3Pig).